knpuniversity/php-beginner-series/knpu/episode3/queries-databases-tables.rst

 On this screen, we're now talking directly to the MySQL database software that's running on our computer.
-It's kind of like talking to a dumb robot, or like talking to Siri!
+It's kind of like talking to a dumb robot, like Siri!
 We can ask it questions and give it commands, as long as we use a simple syntax it understands.

 Let's try saying hi.
 Each command should end with a semicolon: